 According to BLS (The US Bureau of Labor Statistics), the job market will expand for both profiles either a business analyst or system analyst.
-Both are good career options with attractive salary option in the next many years to come.
+Both are good career options with attractive salary options in the next many years to come.
 The average salary of a system analyst is noted as $87,220 while the average salary of a business analyst is calculated as $81,333 approx.

 Now, let us check out the hiring process for both the roles.
 When looking for a job in this domain, figure out where do you stand in the process and decide what steps will you take for getting hired?

 Design your resume in such a way that skills related to the profile should be noticeable at first glance.
-If your resume fails to highlight your skillsets and education background, then you will never get a call for the next round.
-If you don’t know how to make your resume attractive, then you may hire a resume writing expert to make things little easier for you.
+If your resume fails to highlight your skill sets and education background, then you will never get a call for the next round.
+If you don’t know how to make your resume attractive, then you may hire a resume writing expert to make things a little easier for you.

 Now when you started receiving calls for interviews, this is the time to show confidence and represent yourself in the best way.
-You will be asked multiple questions, but you don’t have to confuse but prepare for interview questions in advance to increase your chance of getting hired at the final time.
+You will be asked multiple questions, but you don’t have to be confused but prepare for interview questions in advance to increase your chance of getting hired at the final time.

 Receive Latest Materials and Offers on Business Analyst Course